George Racey Jordan: Legacy

 Jordan's three ledgers were of importance to the FBI in mapping Soviet wartime activities in the United States.
-They are also often quoted by researchers investigating the loss of atomic secrets to the USSR.
+Researchers investigating the loss of atomic secrets to the USSR use his account as a source.
 In particular, Richard Rhodes used Jordan's book in his history of the H-bomb.
-Whatever Jordan's later political activism, he gave a detailed and revealing personal account of how Soviet Lend-lease worked in practice during 1943–44.
-While the Hopkins notes are disputed in detail, Jordan's account of Hopkins's numerous direct interventions for the USSR match contemporary accounts.
+Jordan gave a detailed and personal account of how Soviet Lend-lease worked in practice during 1943–44.
+While the Hopkins notes and Hopkin's motivations are disputed, Jordan's account of Hopkins's direct interventions for the USSR match contemporary accounts.

-In 1956, Jordan settled a libel suit against NBC for "a substantial amount" after the network falsely reported that Congressional investigators had "discredited Jordan's charges."
-Rather, Jordan's testimony was dismissed out-of-hand by liberal voices at the time, and later discounted in part due to his association with right-wing causes, his unwelcome implication of high-ranking officials, and his own career of limited breadth and narrow distinction.
+In 1956, Jordan settled a libel suit against NBC for "a substantial amount" after the network reported that Congressional investigators had "discredited Jordan's charges."

-The New York Times, in reviewing Jordan's first book, provided a snapshot of the author hereby: "What emerges in the way of self-portrait is an earnest, conscientious, deeply patriotic and limited man – a World War I "retread," as he wryly calls himself – who has got mixed up in an argument whose end is not in sight."
+The New York Times, in reviewing Jordan's first book, described the author hereby: "What emerges in the way of self-portrait is an earnest, conscientious, deeply patriotic and limited man – a World War I "retread," as he wryly calls himself – who has got mixed up in an argument whose end is not in sight."